How to Build Your First Gaming PC (2026)

 AIO liquid cooler fans (if applicable)

-If you’re using an all-in-one liquid cooler instead of an air cooler, the radiator fans follow the same rules — mount the radiator at the front as intake or top as exhaust depending on your case layout.
+If you’re using an AIO liquid cooler, the radiator fans follow the same rules.
 Front-mounted radiators as intake generally perform better for overall system temps.

 Step 7: Install the motherboard